Transfer Learning of Real Image Features with Soft Contrastive Loss for Fake Image Detection: Experiments

 \subsection{Ablation Studies}

 We evaluated the effect of architecture and training data on the generalization ability of NTF.
-It initially employed homogeneous, heterogeneous, and soft orthogonality losses with Eq (\ref{eq4:tra}) for learning natural trace representations and it trains with the ProGAN/LSUN dataset consisting of 20 classes.
+It initially employed homogeneous, heterogeneous, and soft orthogonality losses with Eq (\ref{eq4:tra}) for learning natural trace representations and it trains with ProGAN/LSUN dataset consisting of 20 classes.

-\textbf{Effect of network architecture.} We conducted experiments with different variants of NTF, exploring the following configurations: 1) without \textit{orthogonality} loss, and 2) without \textit{heterogeneity} and \textit{orthogonality} loss.
+\textbf{Effect of network architecture.} We conducted experiments with different variants of NTF, exploring the following configurations: 1) without \textit{ort.} loss, 2) without \textit{het.} and \textit{orth.} loss and 3) without SCL.
 For each, We maintain ProGAN real/fake image data as training data.
 Figure \ref{fig: ablation arch} shows the performance of these variants on the same models.
-We find that the architectural design of NTF has an important role in generalization, improving performance on conditional generative models such as LDM, StableDM, and multi-step synthesis methods.
-This improvement is likely attributed to the implementation of soft orthogonality and heterogeneous constraints on upper bounds, which enables the NTF to learn homogeneous features capable of effectively separating traces of conditional generative models from natural traces.
+We find that the architectural design of NTF has an important role in generalization, improving performance on conditional generative models such as LDM, SDM, and multi-step synthesis methods.
+This improvement is likely attributed to the implementation of soft orthogonality and heterogeneous loss constraints on upper bounds, which enables the NTF to learn homogeneous features capable of effectively separating traces of conditional generative models from natural traces.
 Moreover, this design also improves performance on unconditional generative models, particularly more significant in models like Diff-StyleGAN and PNDM.

 \textbf{Effect of training data} Next, we investigate how the source and diversity of the training data influence a detector's generalization ability.
 Our approach involves altering either the data source or the number of classes in the training set.
 Specifically, we train multiple detectors by 1) employing a pre-trained LDM, substituting the ProGAN, and 2) utilizing a subset of the full ProGAN dataset, excluding real and fake images from certain LSUN classes, as shown in Figure \ref{fig: ablation data}.
 With access only to the LDM dataset, the model displays impressive generalization capabilities, even though the dataset consists of 200k reals from LAION\cite{LAION} and 200k fakes generated by LDM.
 As expected, diversifying the training set does enhance generalization to some extent, but the benefits diminish with increasing diversity.
 This suggests the potential existence of a real image dataset capable of extracting universally present natural traces.